 And this stuff has about a seven minute burn time even with just shaving a tiny bit of tinder from the stick.
 And you can drench this with water.
 Even the fiber and wood like shavings are completely water proof.
 You can poor water on them and then immediately light them with just a ferro rod and a piece of steel.
 I absolutely love this.

-Spartan Fire Tinder
+6. Spartan Fire Tinder

 The Spartan Fire Tinder is a very interesting type of tinder.
 Not only will it light a fire for you, but you can use it to patch your tent, lubricate your folding knife, or just use it as a reusable wick to light your tinders.
 Now if your like me after hearing all those things it does you are saying “what?”
 But it really does all those things.
 Let me explain.

 As you heat it the wax will melt to the side of your tent and will attach itself to it.
 Then your Spartan Fire Tender looks like a square patch you put on your tent.
 And it works quite nicely as well You just want to do a good job of melting the wax and pushing out the air bubbles.
 (Be sure to hold the flame near the Spartan Tinder, not your tent fabric.)

 If you folding knife is getting a bit rusty and not opening very easily, your Spartan Fire Tender can act as a lubricant as well.
 Simply roll up the tinder into a tight roll so that it looks like a birthday candle or a cigarette.

 The Spartan Fire Tinder lights very easily with a spark from a ferro rod.
 So some people light this and then use this as a wick or a match to light other tender they have that is not lighting as easily.
-Then as soon as the other tinder is lit, they put out the fire on their Smartan Fire Tinder, and stick it back in their wallet to use again next time.
+Then as soon as the other tinder is lit, they put out the fire on their Spartan Fire Tinder, and stick it back in their wallet to use again next time.